simnibs/petra2density/README.md

 # petra2density

-Convert T1w and PETRA MRI head images to density maps.
-Work in progress.
+`petra2density` converts a T1-weighted MRI and a PETRA MRI of the head into a density image and pCT.
 Work in progress.

 ![Example data](/docs/images/example.jpg)